 How To Enable Dark Mode on Safari

-If you spend a lot of time on your iPhone or Mac computer reading articles on the web, the chances are that your eyes hurt after sitting in front of the screen for several hours.
-Windows users have had the Dark Mode for a long time, and now, it’s finally available for Safari users on iOS devices.
+If you spend a lot of time on your iPhone or Mac computer reading articles on the web, chances are that your eyes will hurt after sitting in front of the screen for several hours.
+Bright light and small font lead to eye strain, headaches and a decrease in focus.
+Windows users have had the Dark Mode for a long time and now it’s finally available for Safari users on iOS devices.
 You can get an extension for your Safari browser and read articles all night long.
 Read on and learn how to activate Dark Mode on your iOS device.

 Dark Mode Shortcut for Any Website in Safari